Synopsis of Co-Terminal Studies

-Questions regarding co-terminal admission should be addressed to the Office of Graduate Academic Affairs at email@example.com.
+Questions regarding co-terminal admission should be addressed to the Office of Graduate Admission at firstname.lastname@example.org.

 Before completion of nine credit hours of graduate coursework applicable to the co-terminal degree program, and in the first semester of co-terminal enrollment, a Co-Terminal Shared and Non-Shared Credit Form must be filed with and approved by the co-terminal academic adviser, the academic unit head, and the Office of Graduate Academic Affairs.
 The Co-Terminal Shared and Non-Shared Credit Form is created and filed in eForms for Degree Works, which is accessed through a tab in Graduate Degree Works.
 Graduate Degree Works is located the MyIIT portal (my.iit.edu) under the Academics tab in the Graduate Academic Affairs channel.
 The Co-Terminal Shared and Non-Shared Credit Form is used to monitor the successful completion of the master’s degree requirements.

 Co-terminal students must maintain satisfactory grade point averages and a satisfactory rate of progress towards the completion of their co-terminal degrees.
 The university considers co-terminal students to have an undergraduate student status throughout the course of their studies; however, students are subject to both undergraduate and graduate academic policies.

 Co-terminal students who do not earn at least a 2.0 cumulative GPA, a 1.85 term GPA, a 2.0 major GPA, or who do not maintain satisfactory academic progress are placed on undergraduate academic probation.
 Co-terminal students who are placed on undergraduate academic probation will be dismissed from the co-terminal program.

 A student dismissed from co-terminal degree status may still complete the undergraduate degree following the academic rules of undergraduate study.
-A student who is dismissed from co-terminal degree status may apply for non-coterminous graduate degree admission in the future, but shared credit earned will not be applied to the graduate degree.
+A student who is dismissed from co-terminal degree status may apply for Accelerated Master's Program admission consideration in the future.